top of page

 Elise Burch is the AEL Teacher at the Missouri Career Center in Hannibal.
 Elise earned her BA in English from Hannibal-LaGrange University.
 She is also certified in Adult Education and Literacy.
 After being involved in education and education administration for several years as a school teacher at Perry Christian Academy and then office manager in the Office of the Registrar at Hannibal-LaGrange University, Elise began teaching in adult education in 2018.
 Elise loves the downtown Hannibal area and enjoys being involved in the community.
 She currently volunteers at Birthright, Harvest House, and the local jail ministry, God's Harvesters.
 She is an active member of Christ Fellowship Church in Hannibal and is a member of the Business Women of Missouri, Hannibal Chapter.

 Jinny Moore is Certified by the state of Missouri as an Instructor in the area of Adult Education and Literacy.
 Her classroom is located in the Linn County Area Career and Technical Center (LCACTC) on the Campus of the Brookfield RIII School District.
 The classroom will accommodate 13 students, each having individual access to a desktop PC for online work.
-Each 5-6 week session begins with Orientation being held the first and second weeks of each month on the first Tuesday and Thursday, as well as the second Tuesday from 5 p.m. to 8 p.m.
+Each 5-6 week session begins with Orientation being held the first and second weeks of each month on the first Tuesday and Thursday, as well as the second Tuesday from 5:30 to 8:30 p.m.

 Lydia McClellan is the director of the Macon AEL program.
 Previous to being the director, she attended Missouri Western State University and earned a BS in Economics.
 She then worked as a business teacher for the Macon school district.
 Lydia has four children, Grace, Adam, Dean, and Rachel and resides in Macon with her husband David.
-Together they own a local business, Agri-Systems, Inc. She enjoys reading, shopping at thrift stores and flea markets, Cardinals baseball, and being the Den Mother of her sons' Cub Scout group.
+Together they own a local business, Agri-Systems, Inc. and a variety of rental properties.
+She enjoys reading, fashion, Cardinals baseball, and attending her kids' sporting and 4H events.

 Kara Wilson is one of the AEL teachers at the Grand River Technical Center in Chillicothe.
 She earned her Bachelor's degree from the University of Central Missouri where she majored in Elementary Education.
 She is certified in the state of Missouri to teach Elementary Education, Special Education, and Adult Education and Literacy.
 Kara has taught Junior High Special Education, 5th grade, and Adult Education.
+Kara recently accepted the position of University Liaison for the MSU-West Plains college program at Chillicothe Correctional Center, where she previously taught AEL classes for 5 years.
 Kara is a member of the Church of Christ in Trenton, MO.
 In her free time, she enjoys staying at home with her children and going to events within her community.

 Julie Bonuchi serves as an aide for the instructors by maintaining records, contacting students, and scoring exams.
 Julie researches and writes grants, maintains financial records, and coordinated the daily operations of the Family Literacy Center.
 She is very active in her church and has been a 4-H project leader for 5 years.